Musical Fractions in our World

-- having fun with fractions, measurement, and equivalency -
+- Mariachi music with pie fractions, measurement, and equivalency -

-Using a kitchen faucet, Phil demonstrates how Mariachi music is based on equivalent fractions.
+Phil shows how Mariachi rhythms are based on equivalent fractions.

 ASSEMBLIES

-Enrich your students’ understanding of fractions, measurement, and equivalency with Phil’s fun-filled presentation on Musical Fractions in our World.
-Specifically, your students will learn:
+Enrich your students’ understanding of fractions, measurement, and equivalency with Phil’s fun-filled presentation on Math and Mariachi.
+Your students will learn:

 • how they can hear instruments vibrate in a series of fractions called the harmonic series;

-• how they can measure fractions of length and liquid volume to build simple musical instruments; and
+• how they can measure fractions of length and liquid volume to build simple musical instruments from materials around the home; and

 • how they can play musical rhythms based on equivalent fractions.